samtay/so-hs/README.md

 5. successfully catching ConnectionFailure exception at the top of request chain, but need to catch non-200 specifically at google level to throw ScrapingError
+6. exception catching helpers that log to App, etc.
+7. add reader to monad stack for xdga config/data/cache?